Allyson MacNutt, Chelsea Carey, Kate Cameron, Kayla Skrlik advance at PointsBet Invitational | TSN

 Krysten Karwacki has been Einarson's lead since the eve of February's Scotties Tournament of Hearts.

-Einarson's longtime lead Briane Harris is awaiting the outcome of an appeal of a doping violation that she says was due to inadvertent ingestion.
+Einarson's regular lead Briane Harris is awaiting the outcome of an appeal of a doping violation that she says was due to inadvertent ingestion.

 "Laura is a great fill-in," Einarson said.
 "She's a great addition to the team to fill in for Shannon, but it does change a little bit of our dynamics.